Definition of Limited Liability Company

 Differences Between Limited Liability Company vs Limited Liability Partnership

-Here we provide you with the top 3 differences between Limited Liability Company vs Limited Liability Partnership
+Here we provide you with the top 3 differences between Limited Liability Company vs Limited Liability Partnership.

-|Basis||Limited Liability Company||Limited Liability Partnership||Company|
+|Basis of Comparison||Limited Liability Company||Limited Liability Partnership||Company|

-|Definition||It is a form of business which combines the features of partnership and company||It is a kind of partnership where the liability of partners is limited to the capital contributed by them.||It is a kind of business form which is registered under the law of the country. (e.g Company incorporated in India is registered under Companies Act 2013)|
+|Definition||It is a form of business that combines the features of partnership and company||It is a kind of partnership where the liability of partners is limited to the capital contributed by them.||It is a kind of business form which is registered under the law of the country. (e.g Company incorporated in India is registered under the Companies Act 2013)|